-Ms. Teresa Stephen Assistant Professor, Department of Commerce, St. Paul's College, Kalamassery
+Ms. Teresa Stephen Assistant Professor, Department of Commerce, St.Paul's College, Kalamassery

-Ms. Mekha PA
+Ms. Mekha PA M, Com Student 2022-24 Batch, St. Paul's College, Kalamassery

-M, Com Student 2022-24 Batch, St. Paul's College, Kalamassery turnover and absence.
+ABSTRACT One of the common work place problems experienced by all professionals, irrespective of their nature of work is job stress.
+Individual's job satisfaction can lead to various consequences such as organizational success, reduced employee turnover and absence.
 An extensive review of literature reveals that there is effect of occupational stress on job satisfaction of employees but only a few studies has been conducted to analyze this relationship in women employees in IT sector.
 Because of the stress women employees experience in course of their job it is necessary to find the stressors and their effect on job satisfaction.
 The study is intended to fill the literature gap in understanding the relationship between occupational stress and job satisfaction among women employees in the IT sector.
-The problem under study is to measure the level of occupational stress among the women employees and to measure the level of job satisfaction and relationship between occupational stress and job satisfaction among women employees of Information technology industry in Ernakulam city.
+The problem under study is to measure the level of occupational stress among the women employees of Information technology industry in Ernakulam city.